I Got A Tarot Reading For My Career — Here's What I Learned

-It's a typically wet and windy autumn night, and I'm meeting with Anna Grindrod-Feeny for a tarot reading.
-We sit together in the dim evening light, hunched over a table in a quiet corner of my empty office.
+It's a blustery November night, and I'm meeting with Anna Grindrod-Feeny for a tarot reading.
+We sit together in the dim evening light, huddled over a table in a quiet corner of my empty office.
 Anna sets three different tarot decks onto the table and tells me to choose the deck that resonates with me most.
-After looking through the cards’ intricate designs, I eventually settle on a beautiful blue stack of cards called the Prisma Visions deck.
+After looking through the cards’ intricate designs, I eventually select a beautiful blue stack of cards called the Prisma Visions deck.
 With that, Anna begins to shuffle.

 Anna and I first met at Precious Metal, a small bar in Bushwick, Brooklyn, where she reads tarot on most Friday nights.
 It was there that Anna gave me my first-ever tarot reading.
 I still remember being struck by its eery accuracy; at the time I had a lot of existential questions floating around in my mind, and Anna’s interpretation of the cards helped me to distill them into a focused clarity.
 This time, however, I am looking for insight on something more specific: my career.